Healthy eating to lower cholesterol

 Some people ask dietitians for a low-cholesterol diet plan, but this doesn’t really exist.
 What dietitians can offer is expert advice on creating a diet that helps to lower cholesterol levels or to keep them low.

 But first, let’s find out what cholesterol actually is.
 It’s a waxy substance in our blood that makes hormones and vitamin D. It helps you digest food and the body uses it to build cells.
 So it’s essential for us, but too much can put us at risk of heart disease.
+To support overall heart wellbeing, dietitians often recommend following a heart‑healthy meal plan.

 Here are five important tips on how to keep our cholesterol in check: